-Further guidance on each of these elements (and the privileged circumstances reporting exemption) is contained within section 6 of the CCAB Anti-money laundering guidance for the accountancy sector.
+Further guidance on each of these elements (and the privileged circumstances reporting exemption) is contained within section 6 of the Anti-Money Laundering and Counter-Terrorist Financing Guidance for the Accountancy Sector.

 Once a SAR is made, it is important to consider whether or not it is appropriate to continue to act.
 If you decide to disengage for the client, this should be document, ideally by a disengagement letter.

 You’ll need to decide whether you’ve formed a suspicion before you’re obliged to make a SAR.

 The threshold for suspicion is low.
 The leading test comes from R v Da Silva EWCA Crim 1654.